MartinSStewart/elm-serialize/README.md

 So the short of it is, it's not possible to create a `Char` that won't sometimes mess up your data when decoding.

-## How do I change my data structures and still be able to decode data I've previously encoded?
+## How do I change my codecs and still be able to decode old data?

 First let's cover what counts as a breaking change for a Codec.